nextgis-borsch/lib_agg/README.md

 # Anti-Grain Geometry (AGG) with modified build scripts

-This is [agg](http://www.antigrain.com/) library with modifications in build scripts to support [NextGIS Borsch](https://github.com/nextgis-borsch/borsch) building system.
+This is [Anti-Grain Geometry (AGG)](http://www.antigrain.com/) library with modifications in build scripts to support [NextGIS Borsch](https://github.com/nextgis-borsch/borsch) building system.
 NextGIS Borsch helps to resolve dependencies of building C/C++ libraries and applications.
 NextGIS Borsch is based on [CMake](https://cmake.org/).